panda7789/docs.cs-cz/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-remaptoken-method.md

 ms.assetid: bca92682-ee1e-467f-8fb0-d8d4617f82fe
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: c04ca1d56f3e93c77f335218bb534f890e9053d2
+ms.openlocfilehash: 9e441d4ff39632d9381e445ee99249d04539ad87
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67776608"
+ms.locfileid: "74427881"
 ---
 # <a name="isymunmanagedwriterremaptoken-method"></a>ISymUnmanagedWriter::RemapToken – metoda
-Upozorní zapisovač symbol, že má jako metadata generovalo přemapování token metadat.
-Pokud zapisovač symbol má uložené původní token v úložišti symbolů, musí být buď aktualizovat uložené token s novou hodnotu, nebo musíte uložit mapování pro odpovídající modul pro načítání symbolů přemapování další fázi.
+Notifies the symbol writer that a metadata token has been remapped as the metadata was emitted.
+If the symbol writer has stored the old token within the symbol store, it must either update the stored token with the new value, or it must save the map for the corresponding symbol reader to remap during the read phase.

 ## <a name="syntax"></a>Syntaxe